- What's medical assistance in dying?

 Medical assistance in dying provides the option to end a life with the help of a doctor or a nurse practitioner.
-At a patient’s request, an authorized health professional can provide or administer medication.
+At a patient’s request, a health professional can provide or administer medication.
 This medication intentionally ends a patient’s life.
-It is only an option for those experiencing intolerable suffering due to a serious and incurable medical condition.
+It is only an option for those experiencing intolerable suffering.
+Often this suffering is due to a serious and incurable medical condition.

-You can expect to be treated with respect as health professionals provide you with information on how to access this service.
+Health professionals will provide respectful information on how to access this service.

 In Canada, medical assistance in dying is legal as long as it follows federal laws.
-Doctors and nurse practitioners providing this assistance have to comply with the rules set out in the Criminal Code.
-All applicable territorial laws, rules and policies must be followed.
-Doctors must follow the standards of the Yukon Medical Council.
-Nurse practitioners must follow the standards of practice of Yukon Registered Nurses Association.
+Doctors and nurse practitioners providing assistance must follow the Criminal Code.
+They must also follow all applicable territorial laws, rules and policies.
+Doctors must use the standards of the Yukon Medical Council.
+Nurse practitioners must adhere to standards of practice of Yukon Registered Nurses Association.